Thursday, February 20, 2025

 5 hours

-Because it’s portable and the GPU is fast enough to go past 100fps on high settings with the game as shown below:
+Because it’s portable and the GPU is fast enough to go past 100fps on high settings with the game.
+It’s more of a laptop for someone who plays LoL and goes to school and such.

-ASUS ZenBook MX550 – League of Legends Benchmarks
+ASUS ZenBook MX450 – League of Legends Benchmarks

 GPU:MX Series vs 1650GTX

-Basically, laptops with GPUs from the MX Series (350, 450, 550) are all good choices for League of Legends.
-Because the game really runs well on 2GB vRAM so even if you’re using it for competitive matches, it shoudl still be enough.
+Laptops with MX series GPUs (MX350, MX450, MX550) are all good choices for League of Legends.
+The game runs well on 2GB VRAM, so even for competitive matches, it should still be enough.

-You have to be careful however.
-Not all MX GPUs are equal, those like the MX350 have performances that approach the performance of integrated GPUs like the RX Vega, AMD Radeon 660M, etc. So depending on the price they may not be such a good choice for League of Legends if you’re paying too much for them.
+However, be careful—not all MX GPUs are equal.
+For example, the MX350 performs similarly to integrated GPUs like the RX Vega or AMD Radeon 660M.
+Depending on the price, they may not be the best choice for League of Legends if you’re overpaying for them.

 CPU: AMD Ryzen 5 5500U vs Core i5-1235U